-All members and enrolled dependents are offered the same dental plan, regardless of which medical plan is selected.
-Members may add or drop that coverage during the benefit choice period.
-This choice remains in effect for the entire plan year, without exception.
+All members and enrolled dependents are offered the same dental plan, regardless of which medical plan they select.
+Members may add or drop that coverage during the Benefit Choice Period.
+That choice remains in effect for the entire plan year, without exception.

-The single dental plan is the Quality Care Dental Plan (QCDP).
+The single dental plan is called the Quality Care Dental Plan (QCDP).
 It offers a comprehensive range of benefits, and is administered by Delta Dental of Illinois.
 It reimburses only for services listed on the Dental Schedule of Benefits.
-Information on it is available on the CMS Group Insurance website (mentioned above) by clicking on Dental under Benefit Plans, or at www2.illinois.gov/cms/Employees/benefits/ StateEmployee/Pages/BenefitPlans.aspx by clicking about halfway down the page on the Dental link.
+Information on it is available at www.benefitschoice.il.gov under "BUREAU OF BENEFITS" by clicking on "State Employee Benefits"; when its page opens, click on "Group Insurance Benefits and Programs"; and when its page opens, under "Benefit Plans" click on "• Dental"-or type this into a browser:

+www2.illinois.gov/cms/benefits/StateEmployee/Pages/StateDental.aspx

 Each participant is subject to an annual \$175 deductible for dental services other than those listed as diagnostic or preventive.
-After the deductible is met, the maximum annual dental benefit is \$2,500 in-network, and \$2,000 out-of-network.
+After the deductible is paid, the maximum annual dental benefit is \$2,500 in-network or \$2,000 out-of-network.
 Participants may choose any dental provider, but may pay less for services from a network dentist.